-In the Wild Wild West film, Loveless proposes to do this to the burgeoning United States, though they aren't their own governments, but someone else's.
+In the Wild Wild West film, Loveless proposes to ally with some foreign governments to do this to the burgeoning United States.
 This has roots in the original series in which Dr. Loveless believed that California was rightfully his due to a Spanish land grant to his family before the Mexican Revolution.

-Legend by Marie Lu takes place with America being divided east to west: the dystopian Republic where The ghetto sectors are used for plague testing and the Colonies, which we have yet to learn about, but are suggested to be a shining utopia.
+Marie Lu's Legend Trilogy takes place with America being divided east to west: the dystopian Republic where the ghetto sectors are used for plague testing and the Colonies, which we have yet to learn about as of the end of Legend, but are suggested to be a shining utopia.

 The Choose Your Own Adventure books Escape! and Beyond Escape! and the series Trio: Rebels in the New World took place in an America that had been split into the "nice" Turtalia, the evil Dorado, and Rebellium.
 This setting was explored in far greater detail in the Trio series (by the same author), which elaborated on the somewhat simplistic descriptions (and presented a more realistic view) by pointing out that Turtalia was a deliberate attempt to maintain the democratic ideals of the collapsed United States, while Dorado was a military dictatorship set up by a former crusading lawyer and the remains of the New Mexican National Guard, while "Rebellium" was simply a nickname given to the collection of warring city-states that made up much of the East Coast.
 There was a fair amount of corruption in Turtalia, as well as a number of soldiers in Dorado who sincerely believed that the only way to preserve civilization was to enforce totalitarian rule until things stabilized, and had no doubt that they were in the right and that the Turtalians were deluded idealists whose society would eventually collapse on itself.